Allopathic medicine in Conjunction with Hypnosis

 As far as a smoker who is considering hypnosis to stop smoking, I wonder if there is any benefit when Doctors recommend that alternative approaches be tried in conjunction with other quitting methods such as medication, therapy, the patch, or nicotine gum.

 The Health.com article basically says that hypnosis “research shows promise”.

-Hypnosis can be described as “assisted cold turkey”, because the soon to be be non smoker must decide to stop smoking before anything will work long term.
+Hypnosis can be described as “assisted cold turkey”, because the soon to be non-smoker must decide to stop smoking before anything will work long term.

 Interestingly, the Chantix ads on TV actually recommend a “support program”, and for the drug to be best taken while getting support.
-This maybe true, but smells of legal advise given to Pfizer to avoid any more trouble with people having adverse effects of the drug.
+This may be true, but smells of legal advice given to Pfizer to avoid any more trouble with people having adverse effects of the drug.

 As far as using the patch and the gum while seeing a hypnotist or hypnotherapist, you should not expect hypnosis to do the impossible, which is to remove the desire for nicotine from your body when you stop chewing nicotine gum!
 I think most people will agree that nicotine is not the only reason people have difficulty stopping smoking, but there is no reason to make it harder on yourself than it needs to be.by Mark Barrus